-When equipment is sold to a customer, Warranty terms can be made active for this ore multiple object(s).
-It will be visible on the Service Object if warranty is still applicable.
-Service Management will automatically check the warranty on Call creation and the service activity will be free of charge if warranty is still applicable.
+When equipment is sold to a customer, Warranty terms can be made active for this ore multiple objects.
+It will be visible on the Service Object if the warranty is still applicable.
+Service Management will automatically check the warranty on Call creation and the service activity will be free of charge if the warranty is still applicable.

 Service Order History